-As of March 31, 2011, there were 37,552,923 shares of our common stock outstanding, held by 40 stockholders of record, and no shares of our preferred stock outstanding, assuming the conversion of all outstanding shares of our preferred stock into shares of our common stock, which will occur immediately upon the completion of this offering.
-After this offering, there will be 45,983,358 shares of our common stock outstanding, or 46,617,923 shares if the underwriters exercise in full their option to purchase additional shares of our common stock in this offering.
+As of June 30, 2011, there were 47,121,856 shares of our common stock outstanding, held by approximately 50 stockholders of record, and no shares of our preferred stock outstanding.
+After this offering, there will be shares of our common stock outstanding.